 From October 1st 2022, new UK legislation came into effect for how businesses check their employees’ Right to Work.
-The new UK Digital Identity and Attributes Trust framework from the DCMS (Department for Culture, Media and Sport) states that businesses are only able to hire applicants by meeting them face-to-face; by using technology for ID validation; or the Home Office online service, to check onboarding documents.
+The new UK Digital Identity and Attributes Trust framework from the DCMS (Department for Culture, Media and Sport) states that businesses are only able to hire applicants by meeting them face-to-face, by using technology for ID validation, or by the Home Office online service to check onboarding documents.

-The pandemic allowed ‘adjusted’ right to checks.
+The pandemic allowed ‘adjusted’ right-to-work checks.
 This meant employee verification could take place via a video call.
 This is no longer the case since October 1st 2022; however, employers can use IDVT.
-This technology removes the need for time consuming face-to-face meetings prior to onboarding.
+This technology removes the need for time-consuming face-to-face meetings prior to onboarding.

 IDVT removes the need for face-to-face checks using manual processes as well as having to navigate the drawn-out system of obtaining a share code via the Home Office online service.
 Instead, employees can be onboarded in minutes, from anywhere, at any time, and in real-time from an easy-to-use interface.

 IDVT supplied by a certified Identity Service Provider (IDSP) will reduce process tasks by following the same workflow.
 This provides consistency and ensures your business follows the right steps for your employees to work in the UK.